privacyguides/privacyguides.org/docs/data-broker-removals.md

 You can add up to 3 addresses, 3 phone numbers, and 3 email addresses to your Google account to monitor for.
 The service is only available in select markets (initially the US and UK) to users over 18.

 When results are found, they will be available for review in this web tool.
-You can also optionally receive an email notification letting you know when new results are found, delivered to the account's Gmail mailbox.
+You can also optionally receive an email notification delivered to the account's Gmail address that lets you know when new results are found.
 You will then be able to click **Request to remove** on each discovered listing, and Google will review the request.

-In our testing, this tool worked to reliably remove people search sites from Google search results, but was not effective against websites that showed *corporate* filing information, even if you used your personal address to register a company, nor social media profiles.
+In our testing, this tool worked to reliably remove people search sites from Google search results, but was not effective against websites that showed *corporate* filing information, even if you used your personal address to register a company, nor was it effective against social media profiles.